dcos/dcos-ui/README.md

 You'll need some credentials that you can get from the `ux-guild`.
 Once the bump-PR is up, please ensure that all addressed issues are mentioned in the PRs description.
 Afterwards comment on the PR:
 `@mesosphere-mergebot backport 2.1 2.0 1.13`.
+Please have a look at all `Changes.md`s and update those if needed.
 Get those PRs merged, done!

 ## Contributing